Kasseri Cheese vs Mahón-Menorca Cheese

 Specific Origin Thrace, Macedonia, Thessaly, Lesbos Menorca, Balearic Islands

-Milk Type Sheep’s milk or a combination with up to 20% goat’s or cow’s milk Friesian, Menorcan, Brown Alpine cow’s milk, some ewe’s milk (max 5%)
+Milk Type Goat's and sheep's milk Friesian, Menorcan, Brown Alpine cow’s milk, some ewe’s milk (max 5%)

 Milk Treatment Traditionally raw, increasingly pasteurized Raw or any authorized preservation technology